YAcademy-Residents/CommonWeb3SecurityIssues/README.md

 ## ecrecover
 - Standard solidity ecrecover function is used without checking if the result is the zero address.
 Must check for zero address or use OZ `recover` from ECDSA library.

+## ERC20
+- If an ERC20 token list is used it must consider double entry point tokens, with past issues of this type [here](https://medium.com/chainsecurity/trueusd-compound-vulnerability-bc5b696d29e2) and [here](https://forum.balancer.fi/t/medium-severity-bug-found/3161)

+## ERC721
+- The ERC721 tokenId value must be unique.
+If the tokenId value is not a simple incrementing counter and instead uses a formula to calculate the tokenId, duplicate values may occur and lead to a revert
+- If safeMint is used, check for reentrancy on the callback hook

 ## Access controls
 - If any access controls are used (often in the form of modifiers) check functions that do not have any modifier to see if the modifier may have been forgotten.